Before you dive in

 Testing approach

-Check historical bars, live bar updates, and multiple timeframes before assuming a script is ready for daily use.
+Check historical bars, live bar updates, and multiple timeframes before you let yourself believe a script is ready for daily use.

-That separation is especially important when you are moving between platforms.
-A trader who comes in through MetaTrader may still end up on a product page, a source page, a guide, or a glossary entry before the question is fully answered.
-This hub exists to make that path shorter and less confusing.
+That separation matters even more when you are moving between platforms.
+A trader who starts on MetaTrader may still need a product page, a guide, or a glossary entry before the question is really answered.
+The goal here is to make that path shorter and a little less messy.